jorbDehmel/tera/README.md

 I'm bored and I have nothing better to do.

-## Overview
+## Overview: Tera, Terace, and Deco

 Tera is a base-3 CPU simulator.
-It runs .tera files which are compiled by terace, the Tera assembler.
+It runs .tera files which are compiled by Terace, the Tera assembler.
 Terace takes in .tasl (ternary assembly language) files.
 Deco is the Tera decompiler, which takes .tera files and outputs a possible .tasl source.

+Tera - TERnAry cpu
+Terace - TERA ASSembler (Abbreviation works verbally) Deco - DECOmpiler

 ## Use